Getting to Amsterdam from Schiphol Airport

 Ticket costs are €18.50 (1 day), €26 (2 days) and €33.50 (3 days).

 As with the Amsterdam Travel Ticket, it is valid on a "calendar day basis" only rather than 24 hours.
 The card is activated on first check-in and expires at 0400 in the morning after the last valid day.
 Once again, you must check-in and check-out for each journey taken.

-You could consider buying more than 1 ticket if you are staying longer than 3 days/2 nights - or mix and match with GVB multi-day tickets, depending on your itinerary.
+Once again, you could consider buying more than 1 ticket if you are staying longer than 3 days/2 nights - or mix and match with the Amsterdam Travel Ticket or GVB multi-day tickets, depending on your itinerary.

 This ticket is good if you are planning to take side trips outside of Amsterdam.
-The ticket region includes the Waterland fishing villages area, Zaanse Schans/Industrial Heritage area, Amsterdam beaches, Flowers area, Castles/Garden area and the New Land area.
+The ticket region includes the Waterland fishing villages area, Zaanse Schans/Industrial Heritage area, Amsterdam beaches, Keukenhof flowers area, Castles/Garden area and the New Land area.

-If you plan to do a lot of travelling in the Netherlands on a single day (either in terms of distance or using different forms of transport) then this ticket could offer good value and not having to buy separate tickets.
-Don't buy it if you just need to go to Amsterdam from Schiphol.
+If you plan to do a lot of travelling in the Netherlands on a single day (either in terms of distance or using different forms of transport) then this ticket could offer good value and saves you having to buy separate tickets each time.
+Don't buy it if you just need to go to Amsterdam from Schiphol!